RedHatGov/redhatgov.github.io/content/workshops/pki_workshop/unit_lessons/unit_11.md

 ## Example caUserCert Profile

-The first part of a certificate profile is the description.
-This shows the name, long description, whether it is enabled, and who enabled it.
+The fields you will see in a CA User Profile are as follows:

+desc is a long description of the user certificate profile visible (true/false) controls whether the certificate will be visible to users enable, when selected (true), will allow the certificate to be used enableBy identifies the user who enabled the certificate name is the short name used for the certificate that will be viewable by users

+Here is what it will look like, in the file:

     desc=This certificate profile is for enrolling user certificates. visible=true